This section provides information about freshwater striped bass, and fishing for freshwater striped bass.

 Landlocked striped bass succeed in breeding only in situations where there are rivers long enough and with sufficient flow to keep the eggs suspended until they hatch (about 2 days).
 Most freshwater and hybrid striped bass fisheries are maintained by state supported stocking programs.

 Stripers will grow to a weight of 50+ pounds in freshwater.
 Hybrid stripers have a wider body and rarely exceed 20 pounds.

-Follow this link to see the new World Record Freshwater Striped Bass.
+The world record freshwater striped bass weighed 69 pounds 9 ounces.
+Follow this link to see the World Record Freshwater Striped Bass.

 The world record hybrid striped bass weighed 27 pounds 5 ounces.
 It was caught by Jerald C. Shaum in Greers Ferry Lake, Arkansas on April 24th, 1997.

 Lakes containing large populations of freshwater striped bass in the eastern United States include: Lake Cumberland in Kentucky, Boone Lake in Tennessee, Lake Lanier in Georgia, Santee Cooper in South Carolina, Lake Naomi in North Carolina, and Smith Mountain Lake in Virginia.
 In New Jersey, Spruce Run Reservoir, Manasquan Reservoir, and Lake Hopatcong all contain significant populations of hybrid striped bass.

 To find out how striped bass got to be in California freshwater lakes follow this link: California Striped Bass.